top-guns/etl-gun/README.md

 <a name="csv" href="#csv">#</a> etl.<b>CsvEndpoint</b>([<i>options</i>])

-Parses incoming csv text file into individual records.
-Every record is csv-string and presented ad array of values.
+Parses source csv file into individual records or write record to the end of destination csv file.
+Every record is csv-string and presented as array of values.

 Example